Blendify/blender-manual/blender_docs/manual/game_engine/logic/sensors/common_options.rst

 Freq
    Despite its name "Frequency", this parameter sets the delay between repeated triggers, measured in frames (also known as logic ticks).
 The default value is 0 and it means no delay.
-   It is only used at least one of the level triggering parameters are enabled.
+   It is only used if at least one of the level triggering parameters are enabled.

    Raising the value of *freq* is a good way for saving performance costs by avoiding to execute controllers or activate actuators more often than necessary.